aer0ss/aerofs/tools/ci/agents/README.md

   In a few minutes after the script exits, TeamCity should show a new agent named "agent-1".

-- If an agent is used to launch AeroFS appliance containers, specify the option `no-unittest-services` to the script otherwise unittest services including ejabberd and mysql would occupy the ports the appliance listens to.
+- If an agent is used to launch AeroFS appliance containers, specify the option `no-unittest-services` to the script otherwise unittest services including redis and mysql would occupy the ports the appliance listens to.

 # Future work